 - Continue connecting with trade press on product news and thought leadership.

 Trade publications keep industry members abreast of new developments.
-Unlike national press, many of whom are occupied with coronavirus-related stories, members of the trade media may still be seeking out industry-related stories, including company news and thought leadership specific to a given vertical.
+Unlike national press, many of whom are occupied with coronavirus-related stories, members of the trade media are still seeking out industry-related stories, including company news and thought leadership specific to a given vertical.

 - Assess the intent of any related offer.

 There are plenty of examples of businesses doing what they can to help customers, employees and communities navigate these uncertain times (Zoom offering free video conferencing to schools, AT&T suspending broadband data caps).
 If your company wants to offer help — that’s great — but your goal in doing so shouldn’t be to generate press coverage with that offering or gain those individuals/organizations as paying customers in the future.
 Be critical of any special offerings and the intent behind those, before moving forward.